ianweatherburn/Canasta-Companion-Scorekeeper-Support/README.md

 Whether it's a casual game with friends or a competitive match, **Canasta Companion - Scorekeeper** keeps gameplay smooth, fair and enjoyable.

 ## Supports
-- iOS 26.0+
+- iOS 26.0+ Portrait Mode Only
-- iPhone portrait orientation only
+- Point-Scoring Variations: Classic Canasta; Modern American; Samba and Pennies from Heaven